Using Polar Charts with QML▲

 }

-The next example shows a chart with some accurate historical data for which we need to use a DateTimeAxis and a AreaSeries.
+The next chart shows some accurate historical data for which we need to use a DateTimeAxis and a AreaSeries.

 PolarChartView {